hvdthong/PatchNetTool/preprocessing/README.md

 This produces the files <prefix>.tmp (intermediate file), <prefix>.out (representation of commits) and <prefix>.dict (dictionary for the commits).
+Only <prefix>.out has to be provided to the deep learning process via the --data command line argument.

 For simplicity, the commit list requires labels for both training and production data, but for production data the labels are ignored.